an-thony350/s3-system-shell/README.md

 1. `add_to_history(char* line, char* history[], int* history_count, int* current_history)` - adds a command to an array which stores the previously inputted commands.
 It will also remove commands when over 100 commands are used (the first entry into the array is removed and all other commands are shifted by -1 spots)
 2. `show_history(char* history[], int history_count)` - prints a vertical list of all the commands in the array

-When the command `history` is inputted, an ouptut similar to this example is produced:
+When the command `history` is inputted, an output similar to this example is produced:
 ```
 1 ls
 2 pwd